-Dissociative identity disorder (DID), previously known as multiple personality disorder, is a disorder that is poorly understood and represented by the media and general public.
-Though a wealth of evidence supports that the disorder is traumagenic and results from repeated childhood trauma, DID is frequently portrayed as the result of fantasy, the need to repress socially unacceptable desires, a single moderately traumatic childhood experience, or adult trauma.Though DID is in no way related to schizophrenia or bipolar disorder, the media consistently confuses these conditions.
-Focus is always aimed at the most unique aspect of dissociative identity disorder, the numerous alternate personalities that it results in, but no attention is ever given to symptoms of derealization and depersonalization, to co-morbid posttraumatic stress disorder or depression, or to the intense feelings of denial, shame, betrayal, and isolation that are so common among survivors.
-Time loss is a well known symptom of DID, but passive influence and co-consciousness are not.
-Doubt in the disorder is treated like a personal position on the validity of a myth instead of an ignorant opinion that emphasizes the need for current research to be examined and understood.
-Dissociative identity disorder is surrounded by myths, pseudo-science, pop psychology, and blatantly inaccurate assumptions.
-It is time for this to change.
+Out of all of the dissociative disorders, DID is perhaps the best known and yet the most poorly understood.
+Previously known as multiple personality disorder, DID is plagued by myths and misconceptions that are spread by the media, general public, and professionals alike.
+Though a wealth of evidence supports that the disorder results from repeated childhood trauma, DID is frequently portrayed as the result of fantasy, the need to repress socially unacceptable desires, a single moderately traumatic childhood experience, or adult trauma.Though DID is in no way related to schizophrenia or bipolar disorder, the media consistently confuses these conditions.
+Focus is always aimed at the most unique aspect of dissociative identity disorder, the numerous alternate personalities that it results in, but attention is rarely given to symptoms of derealization and depersonalization, to co-morbid posttraumatic stress disorder or depression, or to the intense feelings of denial, shame, betrayal, and isolation that are so common among survivors.
+Time loss is a well known symptom of DID, but passive influence is not.
+Doubt in the disorder is treated like a personal position on the validity of a myth instead of a sign of pervasive ignorance that emphasizes the need for current research to be more widely shared and understood.

 All content on this website is provided for the purpose of general information only.
 It is not intended to be used as a substitute for professional diagnosis and treatment.
 Please consult a licensed professional before making any healthcare decisions or for guidance about potential mental health conditions.

 This webpage was last updated 11/12/2021.